 “The world created by the midget women and their convictions can no longer be treated as a figment of the artist’s imagination, as in Poland the number of attacks directed at the LGBTQ+ community are constantly growing.
 The aversion to this minority, fuelled by the government, has a serious impact on the views of most of society.
 What used to be a fairy-tale story about an intolerant world created by the midget women has now become a tale of real intolerance for every otherness, including non-binary people.
 This way Katarzyna Kozyra’s film has become a central point of an important social discourse whose finale is still unknown” – says the curator, Anda Rottenberg.

 Summertale, created in 2008, will be a starting point of Katarzyna Kozyra’s new visual art project in Poznań.
-The project will also include a series of copyrighted posters and a large-format print of the above-mentioned film that will be hung on the office building Bałtyk’s façade – an imprisoned Katarzyna Kozyra portraying a fairy-tale figure of a woman.
+The project will also include a series of copyrighted posters, which tell the fairytale created especially for the exhibition, and a large-format print of the above-mentioned film that will be hung on the office building Bałtyk’s façade – an imprisoned Katarzyna Kozyra portraying a fairytale figure of a woman.
 According to the artist it is a woman with a gag in her mouth that represents an ideal of femininity that is desired by a large part of society.